|Download this layer (66 MB)|

 (Shapefiles with ArcGIS 10.0 layer files and FEMA-produced metadata)

 IMPORTANT NOTE: IT IS NOT APPROPRIATE TO USE THIS DATALAYER FOR LARGE-SCALE (DETAILED, E.G. PARCEL LEVEL) MAPPING AND ANALYSIS.
 PLEASE READ ALL DOCUMENTATION PROVIDED BY FEMA TO ENSURE YOU UNDERSTAND THE PROPER USE OF THESE DATA.

 Many parts of the state are now updated using DFIRM data.
-See the FEMA National Flood Hazard Layer page for details.
+See the FEMA National Flood Hazard Layer (NFHL) page for details.

 These data represent a subset of the data available on the paper Flood Insurance Rate Maps (FIRM) as provided by the Federal Emergency Management Agency (FEMA).
 The Q3 flood data were developed to support floodplain management and planning activities but do not replace the official paper FIRMs.
 These data are not suitable for engineering applications or site work nor can the data be used to determine absolute delineation of flood boundaries.
 Instead the data should be used to portray zones of uncertainty and possible risks associated with flooding.
 All counties except Franklin are available for Massachusetts.

 In ArcSDE the layer is named Q3FLOOD_POLY.

 A subset of this layer, created by MassGIS in October 2013 and named Q3FLOOD_POLY_NO_NFHL, includes data only for areas for which the newer National Flood Hazard Layer are not available.
 This allows one to display all flood zone data that has been developed for the state.
 See these layers mapped in OLIVER.